Most of the time, I love being a single gal teaching in a big city.

 - Have caught me whispering to my clothing

-- Have said the following words to me, “Did you forget your comb today?
+- Have said things to me like, “Did you forget your comb today?
 Haha.
 Relax, I’m just kidding.
 I actually think your hair looks nice like that.”

 - Maybe too normal, which says a lot about how weird I’ve become